-Tel: 01670 623555
+Tel: 01670 623555 or 01670 620350

-Website: https://www.northumberland.gov.uk/Children/Needs/SEND.aspx
+Website: https://northumberlandiass.org.uk/

-E-mail: Alison.Bravey@northumberland.gov.uk
+E-mail: iass@northumberland.gov.uk

 17. What are the arrangements for handling complaints from parents of children with SEND about the provision made at the school?

 In the first instance please contact Mr. A. Wheatley (the Headteacher) providing details of your concerns and who you have already discussed these concerns with. (admin@heddon-school.co.uk)